The X Factor (British TV series) series 9: Auditions

 During the first auditions episode, broadcast on 18 August, one of the auditionees in Cardiff, Zoe Alexander, a Pink tribute singer, was accused of attempting to "smash" equipment after arguing with the judges.
-She claimed that she was told to sing a Pink song after she sang "So What".
-Barlow asked her to sing a second song, which was "Next to Me" by Emeli Sandé.
-After being criticized and given a "no", Alexander threw down her microphone as she left the stage, with her father apparently joining her.
-She then stormed backstage and in the broadcast appears aggressive and violent with both the judges and staff.
+She sang "So What", but the judges then asked her to sing a second song, which was "Next to Me" by Emeli Sandé.
+After being given a "no" by the judges, she claimed that she was told to sing a Pink song, and threw down her microphone as she left the stage, with her father subsequently joining her.
+When her father brought her back on stage, she swore at the judges and Alexander angrily ran off the stage, pushing a cameraman.
+She then stormed backstage and in the broadcast appeared very aggressive and violent with both the judges and staff.
 This was later disputed heavily by Alexander as well as other participants in previous X Factor shows.
 This included accusations of significant manipulation at the hands of production.
 Executive producer with over four decades of work in television, Richard Holloway, said that every auditionee had a choice of five songs, adding: "All the contestants that go in front of the judges, they're all spoken to by the production team as they have to get all the tracks to play so the conversation takes place between them and us about what they want to sing and they go through their choices and the final decision about what they are going to sing when they walk on the stage is theirs, 100% theirs."
 Alexander complained to Ofcom; her complaint was not upheld.
 Holloway, who left his position in 2017, has maintained a stance that is in-keeping with the show's practices.
-Alexander, however, has come forward in the years following with evidence to the contrary.
+Alexander, however, has come forward in 2020 with evidence to the contrary.
 In emails allegedly corresponding with X Factor production, the executives rejected her song selections and encouraged her to perform a song by the artist Pink.
 Alexander claims the show's decision to manipulate her image as a Pink copycat led to her infamous onstage breakdown and outrage.
 She has been very vocal regarding the dangerous mental health consequences suffered by those who participate on the X Factor programs.
 Alexander has also detailed that the public humiliation suffered at the hands of the show resulted in an eventual suicide attempt.
 Her claims have garnered a great deal of support within YouTube communities since the original airing in 2012.